SoftInstigate/restheart-website/docs/video-tutorials.md

-The talk provides an introduction on RESTHeart and shows the different options to run it with Docker, including running it and connecting to MongoDB running on the host, running a a com- plete containerized stack with docker compose, and using the REST- Heart native image for instant startup with minimal memory foot- print.
+The talk provides an introduction on RESTHeart and shows the different options to run it with Docker, including running it and connecting to MongoDB running on the host, running a complete containerized stack with docker compose, and using the RESTHeart native image for instant startup with minimal memory footprint.

 <div class="embed-responsive embed-responsive-16by9 mb-3">
     <iframe src="https://www.youtube.com/embed/NfkZx3AV_Dc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>